 In the 21st Century he has run a large second-hand bookshop on the Charing Cross Road, been Centre Director for the Arvon Foundation at Totleigh Barton, and worked as a lecturer in Creative Writing at Birmingham City University.

 The travel/memoirs, ‘Parallel Lines’ and ‘The Longest Crawl’, were each selected by Nicholas Lezard as his paperback of the week in The Guardian.
 ‘The Longest Crawl’ was book of the month for September 2007 in both ‘The Sunday Sport’ and ‘The Church of England Newspaper’, a hitherto undreamt of critical double.
-‘Something of the Night’ was published by Simon and Schuster in January 2012 and ‘A Hero for High Times’, will be published by Jonathan Cape in 2018.
+‘Something of the Night’ was published by Simon and Schuster in January 2012.
+‘A Hero for High Times’, was published by Jonathan Cape in 2018, and Vintage in 2019.

 He co-wrote the play ‘White Open Spaces’ for Pentabus Theatre, which was nominated for a South Bank Show award in 2007 after performances at Edinburgh and the National Theatre of Sweden in Stockholm.